-- A. If the proposed subdivision will be located in the Rural Residential 1 (RR 1) or Rural Residential 2 (RR 2) zoning district, the applicant may propose either a conservation subdivision or a traditional subdivision. - B. The conservation subdivision is the preferred option and a proposed conservation subdivision plan must be submitted by the applicant.
-The applicant may propose as an alternative, a traditional subdivision in which case a proposed traditional subdivision plan may also be submitted.
+- A. If the proposed subdivision will be located in the Rural Residential 1 (RR 1) or Rural Residential 2 (RR 2) zoning district, the applicant may propose either a conservation subdivision Conservation Subdivision or a Teraditional Subdivision. - B. The conservation subdivision Conservation Subdivision is the preferred option for the Town of Cumberland and a proposed conservation subdivision Conservation Subdivision plan must be submitted by the applicant.
+The applicant may propose as an alternative, a traditional subdivision Traditional Subdivision in which case a proposed traditional subdivision Traditional Subdivision plan may also be submitted.